symfony/symfony-docs/contributing/community/reviews.rst

        $ git fetch origin pull/15723/head:pr15723
        $ git checkout pr15723

-   Now you can test the project against the code in the PR.
+   Now you can :doc:`test the project </contributing/code/tests>` against the code in the PR.

 #. **Update the PR Status**